DrWhax/truecrypt-archive/README.md

     * This key has been used for version 2.0 and later.
     * pgpdump: `Public key creation time - Sun Jun  6 11:13:17 CEST 2004`
 3. `TrueCrypt-Foundation-Public-Key.asc`
-    * This is the key that is currently available for download at truecrypt.org.
-As an exercise, make sure that the key in this repo is authentic.
     * This key has the same fingerprint as the previous key, but pgpdump reveals that it is composed differently.
     * Both Foundation keys can verify the same files.
     * Same creation time as the previous key, but the date `Tue Mar 20 22:52:24 CET 2007` can be seen in pgpdump output.
 Presumably this is when this file was released (the day after 4.3 was released).